cmudeeprl/403website_s24/_pages/logistics.md

 Students with timing conflicts (i.e., who have another class offered at the same time)  will be permitted to take this course.

-**However, there may be occasional days when we need you to arrive in person during class time (e.g. for student presentations)**.
+**However, there may be occasional days when we need you to arrive in person during class time**.
 We will let you know of any dates we require you to be available, as soon as we know them.

 ***